NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

 <i>Point closest to the soma in a segment.
-Note, if the proximal point is equal to the distal point of the parent segment, proximal can be omitted.</i>
+Note, if the proximal point is equal to the distal point of the parent segment, proximal can be omitted. .</i>